typhdotcom/diaspora/README.md

 At the core is a simple idea:

 > Take a finite graph.
-Put a “desired flux” on each edge (a 1-cochain).
+Put a "desired flux" on each edge (a 1-cochain).
-> Let the vertices carry a “relaxation potential” (a 0-cochain).
+> Let the vertices carry a "relaxation potential" (a 0-cochain).
 > Try to relax away as much strain as possible.
 Whatever you *cannot* relax
 > is topological and shows up as a harmonic form.